 ISOLATING/ QUARANTINE: (children, staff, or visitors if they become sick or demonstrate a history of exposure)

 Staff who have a temperature will be sent home.
 Children who have a temperature or who are showing signs of other illness will be removed from the classroom and will sit with a staff in the parent area until they are picked up.
 Parents will be called to pick up.
 While waiting for a sick child to be picked up, have a caregiver stay with the child in a place isolated from others.
 If the child has symptoms of COVID-19, the caregiver should remain as far away as safely possible from the child (preferably 6 feet) while maintaining supervision.
-For confirmed positive COVID 19-cases: Endless Mountain Learning Center, INC. (EMLC) will close for a period of 48 hours following the confirmed positive COVID-19 case so that the facility can be cleaned and disinfected properly.
-The families will be notified when there is a suspected outbreak of a communicable disease (An outbreak is defined as a single positive COVID-19 case.)
-EMLC will report positive COVID-19 cases to the Department of Health (DOH) as per 55 Pa.
-Code §3270.136(d), §3280.136(d), and §3290.136(d).
-The facility will also report positive COVID-19 cases to the Pennsylvania Department of Human Services (DHS).
-Exposure to a person who tests positive for COVID-19:
+Endless Mountain Learning Center, INC. will inform parents of enrolled children when there is a confirmed outbreak of a communicable disease or an outbreak of an unusual illness that represents a public health emergency in the opinion of the Department of Health as per 55 Pa.
+Code §3270.136(b), §3280.136(b), and §3290.136(b).
+At that time the Department of Health and Department of Human Services will also be notified.

 Exposure is defined as being within 6 feet of the individual who tests positive for COVID-19 for a period of 15 minutes or more.
 It also means coming into direct contact with droplets from a COVID-19 positive individual.
 Persons who test positive are considered infectious 48 hours before the onset of symptoms.
 Persons testing positive but do not have symptoms are considered infectious 2 days after exposure (if known) or starting 2 days before test date (if exposure is unknown).